kubedb/docs/docs/guides/rabbitmq/concepts/rabbitmq.md

 - [Monitor RabbitMQ with builtin Prometheus](/docs/guides/rabbitmq/monitoring/using-builtin-prometheus.md)
 - [Monitor RabbitMQ with Prometheus operator](/docs/guides/rabbitmq/monitoring/using-prometheus-operator.md)

-### spec.configSecret
+### spec.configuration
+`spec.configuration` is an optional field that specifies custom configuration for RabbitMQ cluster.
+It has the following fields:

-`spec.configSecret` is an optional field that allows users to provide custom configuration for RabbitMQ.
-You can provide the custom configuration in a secret, then you can specify the secret name `spec.configSecret.name`.
+- `configuration.inline` is an optional field that allows you to provide custom configuration directly in the RabbitMQ object.

-> Please note that, the secret key needs to be `rabbitmq.conf`.

-To learn more about how to use a custom configuration file see [here](/docs/guides/rabbitmq/configuration/using-config-file.md).
+  - ```yaml
+        configuration:
+          inline:
+            rabbitmq.conf: |
+              default_vhost = /newvhost
+    ```
+- `configuration.secretName` is an optional field that specifies the name of the secret that holds custom configuration files for RabbitMQ cluster.

 ### spec.podTemplate